InfiniteEchoes/coq-jokes/myth/readme.md

 Everyone knows that we can mean whatever when we say anything due to the ambiguity of natural languages.

-`Myth` records some of such ambiguous stuffs and try to formally verify them for a determined meaning.
+`Myth` records some softest of the softests and tries verifying them for a determined meaning.